 Will Krusen is President of Falcon Affiliates, where he manages Falcon’s investment process as well as the Firm’s involvement with portfolio companies.
 His background includes investing in private companies and partnerships, corporate strategy, general management, and corporate finance and M&A. He has worked on financings and acquisitions ranging in size from $10 million to greater than $1billion.

-Prior to founding Falcon, Krusen was a Managing Director with Raymond James Financial (NYSE:RJF) in the Proprietary Capital department where he shared investment and management responsibility for the firm’s private equity portfolio, worked with the CEO and CFO on capital allocation, and was a member of the committee that reviewed and approved client-oriented alternative investment products.
-Before that, Krusen was an Assistant to the Chairman/CEO.
-Prior to Raymond James, Krusen was an Associate with Catterton Partners, a private equity firm with over $2.5bn in AUM.
-Krusen began his career in the Media & Communications investment banking group of Deutsche Bank in New York.
+Prior to founding Falcon, Krusen was a Managing Director with Raymond James Financial (NYSE:RJF) in the Proprietary Capital department reporting to and working with the CEO and CFO.
+Before that, he worked on capital allocation and strategic business initiatives at Raymond James.
+Prior to Raymond James, Krusen worked for Catterton Partners, a leading private equity firm, and began his career as an investment banker with Deutsche Bank in New York.

 Krusen holds an AB in Economics from Princeton University and an MBA from Harvard University.
 He is active with the Young President’s Organization (YPO), the Association for Corporate Growth (ACG), the Princeton Alumni Association, and is a trustee of the Tampa Museum of Art, the YMCA of Greater Richmond, and the Boys & Girls Clubs of Metro Richmond.

 Doug Jones is CFO of DFG, which he joined in 1997.
 Jones oversees all financial and operational aspects of DFG’s activities, encompassing more than 70 investment partnerships and trusts.
 Jones also serves as an officer of Falcon Affiliates, Gulf Standard Energy Company, and a number of other entities.
 Jones joined the Office of the Comptroller of the Currency (OCC) in 1986 as a National Bank Examiner and later worked for Florida Savings Bank and Florida Progress (now ProgressEnergy) in the Finance and Treasury departments.
 Jones graduated from the University of Florida with a BS in Finance.
 He is a member of the Association for Financial Professionals (AFP) and holds the Certified Cash Manager (CCM) designation.